 View and complete the Art Competition form

-The Office of Congresswoman Cori Bush will host a virtual celebration on May 15, 2021 from 12pm to 2pm (CST) to honor and recognize 1st, 2nd and 3rd place winners as well as honorable mentions for each medium (photography, painting, drawing, mixed media, computer generated art) for the competition.
+The Office of Congresswoman Cori Bush will host a virtual celebration to honor and recognize 1st, 2nd and 3rd place winners as well as honorable mentions for each medium (photography, painting, drawing, mixed media, computer generated art) for the competition.
 Submitted artwork will be judged by local visual artists in the St. Louis region.